2i2c-org/infrastructure/docs/hub-deployment-guide/new-cluster/new-cluster.md

 ### Billing information

-For projects where we are paying the cloud bill & then passing costs through, you need to fill in information under` gcp.billing.bigquery` and set `gcp.billing.paid_by_us` to `true`.
-Partnerships should be able to tell you if we are doing cloud costs pass through or not, and eventually this should be provided by a single source of truth for all contracts.
+For projects where we are paying the cloud bill & then passing costs through, you need to fill in information under `gcp.billing.bigquery` and set `gcp.billing.paid_by_us` to `true`.
+Partnerships should be able to tell you if we are doing cloud costs pass through or not.

 1. Going to the [Billing Tab](https://console.cloud.google.com/billing/linkedaccount) on Google Cloud Console
 2. Make sure the correct project is selected in the top bar.
 You might have to select the 'All' tab in the